Umpires

-The officiating team has reached out to our officials via email in September to see who is available for each of our Curling Alberta playdowns.
-This request contains a ‘Survey Monkey’ to be completed, please contact Brenda if you did not receive an email and you wish to be listed as an ‘active official’.
-Once that information is gathered, it will be shared with the Coordinators to assign Chief Umpires to qualifying events.
-Brenda Rogers will be responsible to assign Chief Umpires to the various provincial championships.
+The officiating team has sent out surveys via Survey Monkey to see who is available for each of our Curling Alberta events.
+Once that information is gathered, it will be shared with the three Regional Coordinators to assign Chief Umpires to the provincial qualifying events.
+Cheryl will be responsible to assign Chief Umpires to the provincial championships.

 Please feel free to contact any member of the officiating leadership team if you have any questions in regards to rules and officiating.